Bruce Barrymore Halpenny

 Bruce Barrymore Halpenny (1937 – 3 May 2015) was an English military historian and writer, specializing in airfields and aircraft, as well as ghost stories and mysteries.
 He was also a broadcaster and games inventor.

 Early life

 Halpenny's father was a Canadian First World War soldier who fought at Vimy Ridge, and his mother was a British First World War munitions worker from Lincolnshire.
-Bruce himself is from Lincolnshire, England.
+Bruce himself was from Lincolnshire, England.

 Military career

 Halpenny served in the Royal Air Force Police (RAFP) in specialist units, often overseas.
+In the 1950s, whilst in the RAFP, he was wounded and had to undergo several operations to save his hand and arm.

-After being wounded, he moved across to the RAF Police on Special Security Duties (Atomic & Chemical Weapons), and was part of a special RAF military police unit in the Nuclear Division, responsible for protecting the nuclear weapons used by the V bombers in times of war.
+After being wounded, he moved across to the RAF Police on Special Security Duties (Atomic & Chemical Weapons), and was part of a special RAF military police unit in the Nuclear Division, responsible for protecting the nuclear weapons to be used by the V bombers in times of war.

 Literary career

-In the 1950s, whilst in the Royal Air Force, he was wounded and had to undergo several operations to save his hand and arm.
-In rehabilitation, he started writing and research as a hobby, before turning it into his profession in later years after leaving the forces.
+In rehabilitation from his wounding during RAFP service, he started writing and research as a hobby, before turning it into his profession in later years after leaving the forces.